 Representing detained clients can be one of the more difficult and demanding immigration practice areas.
-Panelists in this fundamentals session will discuss several issues related to detention practice, including client access, bond hearings, and mandatory detention.
+Panelists for this fundamentals session will discuss several issues related to detention practice, including client access, bond hearings, and mandatory detention.

-- Accessing your client and communicating with your client
+- Accessing and communicating with your client

-- Release, parole, and bond
+- · Release, parole, and bond

 - Mandatory detention

 - Bond requests and hearings